vince-bourgmayer/electron-test/project-management/BACKLOG.md

 _Here is the list of the current users stories and tasks.
 Description will be: Start date, story's identifier, task (optionnal), subtask (optionnal)_

- + 29/09/2017 21:58 - US 12 - Select a locked door - Update UI - Observe slick object on change to update printed data
- + 29/09/2017 21:58 - US 1 - Register a new locked door - update UI - open modal window when click on add btn
  + 29/09/2017 21:58 - US 1 - Register a new locked door - update UI - get data from modal window
  + 29/09/2017 21:58 - US 1 - Register a new locked door - update UI - save door in db
  + 29/09/2017 21:58 - US 1 - Register a new locked door - update UI - update carousel